Saturday 22nd May 2021 to

 Sunday 13th June 2021

-For Estuary 2021, curator Gareth Evans has collected together ten short films from eight film makers responding to the festival’s themes of climate, imperial legacy and rebellion.
+For Estuary 2021, curator Gareth Evans collected together ten short films from eight film makers that responded to the festival’s themes of climate, imperial legacy and rebellion.

-All films that are part of The Telling Image will be live on this site from 22 May - 13 June.
+He grouped these ten films under the title of The Telling Image and they were all shown live from this site from 22 May - 13 June.